 - No replacing me.

-I sat them down at the table, gave them a speech about how I appreciated them giving me this power, asked them what they wanted (a healthy baby) and if they had any preference (health) and then I cracked it open.
+I sat them down at our kitchen table, gave them a speech about how I appreciated them giving me this power, asked them what they wanted (a healthy baby) and if they had any preference (they didn’t), and then I cracked it open.

 “It’s a boy.”

 I witnessed the changes happening in front of my eyes.
 For one, he made mom look like she constantly had a watermelon tucked under her shirt.
 And she looked tired.
-He’d already taken command of the spare room – there were little clothes everywhere – and everyone, everywhere, was so interested in him.
-Total strangers would strike up conversation with mom about him all the time.
+He’d already taken command of the spare room – there were little clothes everywhere – and everyone was so interested in him.
+Total strangers would strike up conversations with mom about him all the time.